Skip to main content

 • Maine Huts & Trails operates under a state LUPC permit and landowner leases that prohibit domestic animals from adversely impacting wildlife.

-No, we do not allow guest vehicles to drive to the Huts.
+No, we do not allow guest vehicles to drive to the huts.

 In the winter, all huts are only accessible by trail, and we supply them by snowmobile.
 Maine Huts & Trails specific vehicles are able to access the huts in the summer via backcountry access roads.

-All the Huts have electricity.
-However, you cannot charge electronic devices at the Huts.
+All the huts have electricity.
+However, you cannot charge electronic devices at the huts.
 We create our own power using renewable energy systems and prioritize conservation.
 If you need an outlet for medical devices or other similar items, please call (207) 265-2400 or email us at [email protected] to make arrangements.

 Cellphone service is highly unreliable.
 There are cell phone boosters that allow for emergency staff phone calls only.

-The Huts have WiFi networks reserved for our payment systems, staff communication, and to call for help in the event of an emergency.
+The huts have WiFi networks reserved for our payment systems, staff communication, and to call for help in the event of an emergency.

 Our hut staff has emergency training, but we may not always able or properly outfitted to coordinate a rescue or to provide first responder services in the event of a medical emergency.